 Field Crew Members/Leaders, Youth Outdoors Members & Leaders, Summer Youth Corps Crew Leaders, Conservation Apprenticeship Academy, Individual Placements

 Northeast Minnesota (Grand Rapids, Tower, Moose Lake, Gooseberry Falls State Park, Tofte), Northwest Minnesota (Brainerd, Bemidji, Fergus Falls); Central Minnesota (St. Paul, Hanover, Shakopee); Southern Minnesota Region (Mankato, Rochester, Kilen Woods State Park, Camden State Park, Big Stone National Wildlife Refuge); and in Iowa (Ames).
 The region is known for its spectacular wilderness: thousands of lakes, the beautiful north shore of Lake Superior, National Forest lands, and environmental policies that support land conservation.

 Spend a season or year outdoors conserving natural resources, gain field experience, and make a difference!
 Conservation Corps can give youth and young adults practical and professional experience, train them for careers, and provide a stable income and an opportunity to pay for educational expenses.
 All of this while being outside in the beautiful states of Minnesota and Iowa.
-If you are highly motivated, a committed individual, passionate about habitat restoration and the outdoors, and want to work on a team of peers, build trails, learn how to manage wildfires or lead youth in conservation work, explore current job openings.
+If you are highly motivated, a committed individual, passionate about habitat restoration and the outdoors, and want to work on a team of peers, build trails, learn how to manage wildfires or lead youth in conservation work, apply now.
 Positions begin every February, March and May.

 Recruitment and Outreach Coordinator

 Conservation Corps MN & IA

 60 Plato Blvd., Suite 210

 Saint Paul, MN 55107